3 Pre-antibiotic era

 Activity 5 Proving germ theory

-Read the short article below about the work of Louis Pasteur and Robert Koch who provided the scientific proof of germ theory.
+Read pages 3 & 4 of the article below, about the work of Louis Pasteur and Robert Koch, who provided the scientific proof of germ theory.
 Why was their work so important to understanding how infectious diseases could be successfully managed?

 Pasteur discovered the link between microorganisms and disease, while Koch established that a particular type of bacteria was responsible for a specific disease.
 Being able to identify the pathogen responsible prompted research into potential tailor-made treatments for specific infections.